callum-hart/immutable-styles/docs/itsJustJavaScript.md

 - 🎌 Locale
 - 📱 Platform

+> ###### Note on Support

-> 🔮 Whilst this is technically possible now an official server-side compiler hasn't been released – something that could change in future.
+> Whilst this is technically possible now an official server-side compiler hasn't been released. *Official* support for server-side compilation could be added in future releases.